-Blue energy is the energy that comes from osmosis, that is, from the differences in salt concentration of two bodies of water.
-By separating these bodies of water through a membrane, electricity can be extracted both directly and indirectly.
-Such a difference can be used to drive a turbine.
+Blue energy is a way of generating energy by osmosis, that is, from the differences in salt concentration of two volumes of water.
+By separating these masses of water through a semipermeable membrane, a pressure difference is generated that can be used to drive a turbine.
 The turbine is connected to an alternator that produces electricity.

 How Does Blue Energy Work?